XinYing0905/SuperIdol5/TaskAnalysis.md

 Both Joan and Emma experienced difficulties in completing their tasks.
 Joan was overwhelmed by unreadable legal content, while Emma was frustrated by poor usability and layout.
 In both cases, the users exited the process without finding a satisfying solution.
 This highlights a shared pain point: current legal information platforms are not well-optimized for diverse users, whether due to content complexity or interface issues.

 ### Design Implications
-From these HTA comparisons, JustiLink should focus on simplifying legal content and ensuring the platform is user-friendly on all types of devices.
-For users like Joan, content should be broken into plain language and visually structured.
-For users like Emma, the system must be optimized for mobile with minimal interruptions and quick loading speeds.
-These changes can help reduce user drop-offs and improve overall accessibility.
+Based on the HTA findings, we identify both improvements to be made and features worth retaining.
+Need to Add/Improve:
+- Simplify legal content using plain language and clear visual structure.

+- Optimize the platform for mobile devices to ensure fast loading times and minimal interruptions.

+Need to Retain:

+- Maintain the clean and minimal interface that supports easy navigation.

+- Keep accessible font sizes and strong contrast settings to enhance readability.

 # Task 2: Seeking Anonymous Legal Advice